kechcole/Blog-App/README.md

 {% endblock content %}
 ```
-Finally, to display the form we need to add a url pattern that handles the request.
+Finally, to display the form we need to add a URL pattern that handles the request.
 Go to the web_app project `urls.py`, import registration view, add path and give it a name.

 ```python
 from django.contrib import admin